 Surface energy measurement

 Surface energy, also known as surface free energy (SFE), is an important property of solid materials.
-It gives information, for example, about how materials interact with each other or with water.
-It can also be used to determine whether materials have adhesive properties.
+It gives information about how materials interact with each other or with water, and it can be used to determine whether materials have adhesive properties.
 Surface energy is calculated through contact angle measurements.

 What is surface energy?